-Student parking on campus is available at the Amita St. Elizabeth Hospital in the parking garage and in a surface lot at our Oak Brook location.
-Please seek assistance from Student Experience or the University Administration office on the 6th floor with questions about parking or garage access.
+Student parking on campus is available at the St. Elizabeth Hospital in the parking garage and in a surface lot at our Oak Brook location.
+Please seek assistance from Student Experience or the University Facilities with questions about parking or garage access.